rlankhorst/zip-recipes/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==
+4.2.0.22 Bug fix issue

+* Fixed issues with how excerpts are generated in search and other pages that use excerpts
+* Fixed issue with sub-lists label formatting
+* Fixed conflict with SEO plugin that affected design
+* Fixed some W3C validation issues

 4.2.0.21 Fixed issue with plugin update

 * This fixes an issue where plugin update doesn't happen correctly for v4.2.0.20